npisciotti1/ap-testing-instructions/README.md

 - Make sure you create the right quantity of objects specified.
 - Also make sure to size each object (with each respective quantity) as specified.

--This shouldn't take very long to create, we just want to see how you style your markup and your basic coding practices.
+-This shouldn't take very long to create, we just want to see how you use javascript to handle web requests and to dynamically generate markup.

 *BONUS*: if you so choose, you can show off your wicked-awesome frontend skills by animating or styling the heck out of your 'objects.'
 Not totally necessary though.